-After users complete the EPIC simulations for spinup, they can proceed to the EPIC application run tools for the simulation year.
-The spinup simulations need to be run only once for a given domain and grid resolution-in other words, the initial conditions can be re-used for multiple application years.
-The first step in running an EPIC application is to generate management files for the application year.
+After users complete the EPIC simulations for spin-up, they can proceed to the EPIC application run tools for the simulation year.
+The spin-up simulations need to be run only once for a given domain and grid resolution-in other words, the initial conditions can be re-used for multiple application years.
+The first step in running an EPIC application is to generate management files for the application year (as described in Section 6.1).
 The application management program needs to be run only once for a given domain and grid resolution; it is not year-specific.
-The user can then run the EPIC model for the application year if the daily weather and N deposition files for the scenario have been generated using the WRF/CMAQ to EPIC tool interface (described in Section 4.3).
+The user can then run the EPIC model for the application year (as described in Section 6.2) if the daily weather and N deposition files for the scenario have already been generated using the tool described in Section 4.3.